'Dances With Wolves' actor charged in Nevada sex abuse case

 NORTH LAS VEGAS, Nev.
 (AP) — A former “Dances With Wolves” actor accused of sexually abusing Indigenous girls and women for two decades in multiple states has been charged in Nevada for crimes that prosecutors said occurred in the Las Vegas-area starting in 2012.

 Nathan Chasing Horse, 46, was formally charged Monday morning during a brief appearance in a North Las Vegas courtroom full of his friends and relatives who had hoped to see him released on bail.
-But a judge postponed hearing arguments about his custody status until Wednesday to allow Chasing Horse to find a new attorney.
+But a judge postponed hearing arguments about his custody status until Wednesday to give Chasing Horse’s new California-based attorney, Alexandra Kazaria, additional time to obtain permission from the State Bar of Nevada to represent him in the case.

 Nevada law requires prosecutors to present convincing evidence that a defendant should remain in custody.
 Clark County Deputy District Attorney Jessica Walsh said last week that she expected testimony from Las Vegas police detectives, FBI special agents and victims.